sourcelight/springboot-kafka/README.md

 With the introduction of AdminClient in Kafka, we can now create topics programmatically.

+In KafkaApplication class we have the MessageProducer and the MessageConsumer
+with multiple methods for the producers and the consumers(@KafkaListener)

 ## Key Points:
 ### Producer
 * KafkaProducerConfig: